 In the spring of 2020, VCTC awarded a new contract (effective July 1, 2020) to its selected service provider.
-A competitive bidding process is underway during budget development for Fiscal Year 2020/2021 and final contract rates are not yet available.
-Additional expense is budgeted as a contingency to facilitate potentially higher costs associated with contact services, as well as, modest increases to staff costs to manage the contractor transition and startup.
+The Fiscal Year 2020/2021 program budget is based on firm costs associated with the new service agreement.
+Modest increases to staff expense are budgeted for greater contract oversight and management.